 This is extremely intense.
 I really would like to read more.
 I love how you transitioned from the dream into reality.

-about 1 year ago dragonlover_samantha said:
+almost 5 years ago dragonlover_samantha said:

 ~Swap for I Am Also~

 First of I really want to thank you for proofreading.
 I spotted next to no grammar mistakes.
 Thank you.
 Honestly, it's quite a relief.
 I only really have a few tips for you to improve on.